BrooksSuz/pokemon-team-builder/README.md

 The app is currently only designed for desktop/laptop users.
 I intend on making it responsive to mobile users in the near future.
 I want to think about the best way to display the information on mobile devices while following the user experience philosophy that I covered in the Brief Rundown section.

 I need to make the app "prettier".
 Currently it uses a lot of preset HTML styles.
 I am thinking about how I want the app to look.

+If a user searches one of the pokemon with a hyphen in it's name, the pokemon card returns a space instead of a hyphen.
+I'm sure this is a simple logic mistake that I'm missing and hope to fix it soon.

+Unrelated to the functionality of the app, but I would like to figure out an organizational method for my style sheets.